hoj201/hoj201.github.io/_posts/2018-01-27-probability_p2.md

 commute.
 We can they say that $$X$$ and $$Y$$ are independent with respect to a ray, $$\rho \in \mathcal{R}(\Omega_1 \times \Omega_2)$$ if $$\rho = \pi(\mu)$$ for some rank-one $$\mu \in {\rm rank}_1[\mathcal{M}(\Omega_1 \times \Omega_2)]$$.
-I'm glossing over some pretty interesting details here, but this post is too long now so I'll just stop and hide some more things in footnotes[^independence].
+I'm glossing over some pretty interesting details here, but this post is too long now so I'll just stop and hide some more things in footnotes[^independence]. -->

 ## Final thoughts
-There is a parallel branch of [quantum probability theory](https://en.wikipedia.org/wiki/Quantum_probability) where probabilities are replaced by operators with unit trace.
-If the observables are given by (possibly unbounded) Hermetian operators, then it seems unfortunate to restrict ourselves to using the pre-dual of the bounded operators (i.e. the trace class operators).
-Wouldn't we like to use the actual dual, or at least something a bit larger?
-This would mean considering operators of infinite trace, and we run into the same normalization issue, perhaps also solvable via ray-spaces.
-I don't know how important this is, but since it's the foundation of quantum computing, it might be a hot-topic for some professional mathematician to look into.
+This has been a long post, just to derive the classical notion of conditional probability.
+Bad news though.
+I don't think this is the best way to think about conditional probability.
+Just like I want to do away with the classical definition of probability, I'd also like to do away with the classical definition of conditional probability.
+I don't want to think of it simply as a map from a sigma algebra to a probability measure.
+Instead I'd like to think of conditional probabilities as arrows within a category.
+But this post is too long, so I'll save that for part III.

 ![image]({{ "assets/prob_notation_is_worst_p2/end.jpg" | absolute_url }}){:width="400em"}